The Remarkable Women of the Chelsea Hotel

 Such as:

-As the last woman to ever live in the Chelsea Hotel’s pyramid penthouse apartment, author Amelia Kallman is uniquely qualified to write this book.
+As the last woman to ever live in the hotel’s pyramid penthouse apartment, author Amelia Kallman includes her own Chelsea Hotel experiences, stories, and friendships in the book.
 Bringing extensive research, firsthand sources, humor, entertainment, and a high level of respect to the material, The Remarkable Women of the Chelsea Hotel will be Amelia’s third book.

-After fifteen years of closure, the Chelsea Hotel has finally reopened.
+After fifteen years of closure, the Chelsea Hotel finally reopened in 2022.
 Dusty hotel histories focused almost exclusively on straight white men are no longer acceptable.
-In a country where abortion, the morning after pill, and LGBTQ+ and trans rights continue to be politicized and weaponized, people need role models and to understand their history now more than ever.
+In a country where abortion, the morning after pill, and LGBTQ+ rights continue to be politicized and weaponized, people need role models and an understanding of their own history now more than ever.
 It is time for the story of The Remarkable Women of the Chelsea Hotel to be told.

 From its opening in 1884 the Chelsea Hotel has been home to many of the world’s greatest artists, pioneers, musicians, celebrities, and misfits.
 However, historians have almost entirely written the women of the hotel out of history in favor of famous men.
 The Remarkable Women of the Chelsea Hotel aims to preserve a more equal, inclusive and accurate history of not only the legendary hotel, but also the history of feminism in America and the significant impact of women in the arts.